sabit007/gemma-hackathon/README.md

 - **SMS integration** — send bill/baki confirmations to customers without smartphones
 - **Baki alerts** — proactive reminders to shop owners (and optionally customers) about outstanding debt
 - **bKash payment capture** — detect and reconcile mobile financial service payments automatically against orders
-- **Formal product catalog** — structured `products` table with per-unit pricing, replacing free-text item entry
+- **Formal product catalog** — structured `products` collection with per-unit pricing, replacing free-text item entry

 ## Limitations

 - Speech-to-text accuracy for regional Bangla dialects and background noise (a real shop is noisy) hasn't been rigorously benchmarked yet
-- Customer matching by name is simple string matching in the MVP; ambiguity (common names) isn't yet handled
+- Customer matching by name uses a simple MongoDB text/regex match in the MVP; ambiguity (common names) isn't yet handled
 - No authentication/security layer — anyone with the link can currently use the app
 - Not yet tested with real shop owners in a live environment; validation so far is scripted demo scenarios